Research

 Machine Learning-Guided Enzyme Design and Enzyme Engineering

 We apply the state-of-the-art machine learning (ML) methods to de novo enzyme design.
-Using our methods, we generate novel protein sequences with various applications.
+Using our methods, guided by careful chemical and structural considerations, we generate novel enzymes to address ongoing challenges in asymmetric catalysis and biochemistry.
 Integrating sequence, structural and evolutionary information of enzymes, we are also developing next-generation machine learning-guided directed evolution to speed up enzyme engineering.

 Further reading: